CodePushGo/website/src/content/blog/en/how-to-release-major-version-in-capgo.md

 This change means all tooling has to be aligned to handle the breaking change.

-That why Capgo follows this system.
+That why CodePushGo follows this system.
-So if you release a major version, Capgo will not send it to a user who doesn't have it installed from the store.\
+So if you release a major version, CodePushGo will not send it to a user who doesn't have it installed from the store.\
 This behavior can be customized.
 You can learn more about it [here](/docs/cli/commands/#disable-updates-strategy)

 ### Versions

-Where Capgo find the version to compare
+Where CodePushGo find the version to compare

 #### IOS
-  > Will be used by Capgo to compare to JavaScript version and find Major upgrade
+  > Will be used by CodePushGo to compare to JavaScript version and find Major upgrade

  In IOS the var is set on your project here `ios/App/App/Info.plist` under the key`CFBundleShortVersionString` or `ios/App/App.xcodeproj/project.pbxproj` under the key `MARKETING_VERSION` if `MARKETING_VERSION` was set in your `Info.plist` file.
   > You can override this behavior by setting version key in `capacitor.config.json` file [docs here](/docs/plugin/auto-update#advanced-settings/)

 #### Android
-  > Will be uses by Capgo to compare to JavaScript version and find Major upgrade
+  > Will be uses by CodePushGo to compare to JavaScript version and find Major upgrade

   in Android, the var is set on your project here `android/app/build.gradle` under the key `defaultConfig.versionName`
   > You can override this behavior by setting version key in `capacitor.config.json` file [docs here](/docs/plugin/auto-update#advanced-settings/)

 #### JavaScript
-  > Will be used by Capgo to compare to Native version and find Major upgrade
+  > Will be used by CodePushGo to compare to Native version and find Major upgrade

   in JavaScript, the var is set on your project here `package.json` under the key `version`
 ## Example